-Biden, accusing drugmakers of “jacking up prices,” calls for action
+Biden, accusing drugmakers of ‘jacking up prices,’ calls for action

 But Biden argued that the country’s overriding need is to bring down costs for working Americans.

 “These challenges were with us long before the pandemic took off,” he said.
-“But as we recover from this crisis, now is the moment to put in place a long term plan to build back America better.”
+“But as we recover from this crisis, now is the moment to put in place a long-term plan to build back America better.”

 amy.goldstein@washpost.com